Y-jiji/notizbuch/topic-project-enhance.typ

 === Background

 #tag[miniob:intro] MiniOB is an educational database system, built by the Oceanbase Team as an internal training facility.
-Later Oceanbase hosted a database implementation contest, and used MiniOB as the prototype system. (https://github.com/oceanbase/miniob)
+Later Oceanbase hosted a database implementation contest, and used MiniOB as the prototype system (https://github.com/oceanbase/miniob).
+From the participants' comments that I collected, this codebase is really a shitbase.

 #tag[miniob:environment] Luckily, MiniOB provides script for environment configuration.
 The `build.sh` in the root directory will install some library files in your system, which is sort of disgusting.
 Also, MiniOB only compiles with GCC.